 How to Reheat

-If you made the vegan turkey roast the day before, remove the seitan turkey from the refrigerator 1 to 2 hours before dinner so it can warm up.
-Then complete the glaze/broil step before serving.
+If you made the vegan turkey roast the day before, remove it from the refrigerator 1 to 2 hours before dinner so it can warm up.

-To reheat leftovers, place in a baking dish and baste with broth.
+Then place in a baking dish and baste with broth.
 Cover tightly with foil and bake at 375 for about 20 minutes or until hot.
-Or reheat individual servings in the microwave.
+Once the roast is hot, complete the glaze/broil step before serving.

 Substitutions

-If you can't find super firm tofu, you can substitute extra firm, but it will need to be pressed to remove the excess water.
-An easy way to do this is to place the entire block of tofu on a tea towel.
+- Tofu: If you don't have access to super firm tofu, extra-firm may be used.
+But you'll want to press it first to remove most of the water.
+Since you'll be blending it anyway, an easy way to do this is to place the entire block of tofu on a tea towel.
 Gather up the ends, then squeeze out as much water as possible.
+Do not use soft or silken tofu.

-Edward & Son's Not-Chicken is available online and usually carried by Whole Foods and well-stocked grocery stores.
-To substitute, use approximately 2 bouillon cubes in place of the 3 tablespoons or Orrington powder.
+- Edward & Son's Not-Chicken is available online and usually carried by Whole Foods and well-stocked grocery stores.
+To substitute, use approximately 1 ½ bouillon cubes in place of the 2 tablespoons or Orrington powder.

 What to Serve With Vegan Turkey